-The panel concludes that overal the programme is compliant with international standards, however, the curriculum is relatively traditional and should-according to the panel-include more modern approaches.
+The curriculum is relatively traditional and should-according to the panel-include more modern approaches.
 The discussions with teaching staff and students reinforced this assessment.
 More in particular, the panel strongly advices that the programme gives more attention to information management and international management topics and integrate this into the programme.
 The panel recommends the programme to further connect internationally to well-established programmes in the field.